 - Free Printable Canning Labels!

-- Homemade Liquid Stevia Extract (using stevia from the garden)
+- How To Make Homemade DIY Liquid Stevia Extract

 Do you can any favorite Ball canning recipes?
 Share your favorites in the comments below.